-We Are People is, at its heart, a campaign based on the art of Elephantman, aimed at changing perceptions of what constitutes a person.
+We Are People is a street art campaign by Elephantman aimed at changing perceptions of what constitutes a person.

 Is it intelligence that makes a person?
 Why, for example is it fine to breed a pig merely to kill and eat it, but it is not OK in most places in the world to do this to a dog?
 It has been amply demonstrated that pigs and dogs have similar levels of intelligence.

 Indeed, according to the Cambridge Declaration on Consciousness, there is no discernible difference between human consciousness, or sense of self and that of other creatures.
 Anyone who spends time with animals knows this to be true.

 What is clear is that the definition of a person has changed over time, and I believe we will see a time when non-humans are included within the scope of the term.